Writing a reference for your headteacher

 Requirements

-You don't usually need to give a reference
+You're not always required to give a reference

-The chair should be responsible for providing the headteacher's reference
+The chair should provide the headteacher's reference

 As the chair works closely with the headteacher, they'd be best placed to comment on the headteacher's employment at the school.